TarneemAlaa1/text-preprocessing-nlp/README.md

-# 🧠 Text Preprocessing in NLP — A Comparison using NLTK, SpaCy & Hugging Face
+# Text Preprocessing in NLP: A Comparison using NLTK, SpaCy & Hugging Face

 ## Overview
 This project explores and compares various text preprocessing techniques using three major NLP libraries:

-- 🧰 **NLTK** – basic rule-based preprocessing
+- **NLTK** – basic rule-based preprocessing
-- ⚙️ **SpaCy** – linguistically aware pipeline
+- **SpaCy** – linguistically aware pipeline
 - 🤗 **Hugging Face** – subword-based tokenizer used in modern LLMs like BERT

 We apply each pipeline to real-world Twitter data and analyze the tradeoffs through: